 Auth Service for validation when starting out, I think it makes more sense to prefer validation at the individual protected services whenever possible.

-At the end of the day, like all things in engineering, this too is a tradeoff.
+At the end of the day, like many things in engineering, this too is about tradeoffs.